Alaska Court Records

 How do I get a copy of my Divorce Decree in Alaska?

-Interested parties may obtain copies of divorce decrees from the Court Clerk or records office of the Superior Court in the county where a judge granted the divorce.
+Interested parties may obtain copies of divorce decrees from the Court Clerk or the Superior Court records office in the county where a judge granted the divorce.
 Requesting parties may submit requests in person, by mail, or by fax.
 The court charges $5 to produce the first document and $3 to produce additional documents.
 Certified copies cost $10 for the first copy and $3 for additional copies.

 How Do I Get an Alaska Divorce Decree Online?

-Alaska provides electronic assess to court records through the search website and CourtView Online Information.
-However, pirates interested in obtaining copies of divorce decrees must contact the Superior Court Clerk in the county where a judge granted the divorce.
+Alaska provides electronic access to court records through the search website and CourtView Online Information.
+However, pirates interested in obtaining copies of divorce decrees may contact the Superior Court Clerk in the county where a judge granted the divorce.
 Requesting parties may also call (907) 465–3391 for assistance in determining the request requirements.